gwaerondor/functional-programming-intro/README.md

 functional programming.
 It is not an introduction to any specific programming language, but rather a way to introduce the way of thinking that is typical for functional programming.

+To be able to follow it, it's helpful to already have some programming experience, since most examples and explanations will compare the functional programming way to the procedural or object oriented way.
 ## Examples
 All examples will be in Haskell, though not _good_ Haskell.
 The idea is to show off functional programming principles, not good or idiomatic Haskell.